-This has been widely seen as a significant hurdle to their more widespread adoption, and so the success of any such 2020 complaint products could suffer a similar fate.
+This has been widely seen as a significant hurdle to their more widespread adoption, and so the success of any such 2020 compliant products could suffer a similar fate.

-There has also been increasing talk of various desulfurization technologies becoming available that are able to create cost effective, complaint bunkers without the compatibility issues associated with the so-called hybrids and boutique blends.
+There has also been increasing talk of various desulfurization technologies becoming available that are able to create cost effective, compliant bunkers without the compatibility issues associated with the so-called hybrids and boutique blends.